Mienjung97/Number_guesser_PP2/README.md

 [Back to top](<#contents>)

 ## Create a Username
-- First an alert promt shows up informing the user to create a username and once the alert has been dismissed, the focus will go to the input field: <br>
+- First an alert promt shows up informing the user to create a username: <br>
 ![alert](readme-images/username_1st.PNG)
+- Once the alert has been dismissed, the focus will go to the input field: <br>
 ![username-input](readme-images/username_2nd.PNG)
+- After a username has been set, the game "Coin" starts and becomes visible for the user.

 [Back to top](<#contents>)